Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 The Basic plan is $49 a month (if paid monthly).
-You’ll be able to access coupons and integrate with an email marketing tool with this plan.
+You can access coupons and integrate an email marketing tool with this plan.
 You can point your Thinkific courses to your own domain on this plan as well as offer an affiliate program.
-There are several other features of this plan including content dripping, emailing students (one at a time) and more.
+There are several other features of this plan including content dripping, emailing students (one at a time), and more.

 The next plan on Thinkific is the Pro plan which is $99 a month.
-You’ll be able to offer course completion certificates, payment plans, and offer private/hidden courses.
+With this plan, you can offer course completion certificates, payment plans, and offer private/hidden courses.
 There are several other features on the Pro plan that you can look into.

-In addition, you can choose to unlock the features in the Growth package.
-This is still $99/month until you go over 100 active users per month.
-At that point Thinkific starts charging you more for additional active users.
+In addition, you can choose to unlock the features in the Growth package for an extra $50/month bringing the total to $149/month.
 Features included in the Growth package are; groups, advanced segmentation, webhooks, Zapier actions, Integrations with Brillium, Infusionsoft, and ActiveCampaign, bulk emails, public API, and white labeling.

 The highest plan is the Premier plan.
 This one is $499/month.
 It’s geared for larger organizations so it includes more site admin accounts and course administrators.
 In addition, you get all the features of the Pro plan and the Growth package for unlimited students.

-Teachable offers the 3 plans shown below plus they have a free plan.
+Teachable pricing plans consist of the 3 plans shown below plus they have a free plan.

-The Free plan allows you to try out most everything Teachable offers which is great.
+Teachable’s free plan allows you to try out almost everything this online course platform offers which is great.
 If you sell anything while on that Free plan though, then you’ll have to pay a 10% Teachable transaction fee plus a credit card processing fee of 2.9% of the course price + 30 cents.

 The Professional plan is $99 a month and with no additional Teachable transaction fees (you will have to pay Stripe or PayPal fees though).
 You can get instant payouts on enrollments made through Stripe or PayPal, graded quizzes, have an unbranded website, 5 owners, add coupons, and more.
 Alternately, if you want to use the Teachable payment processor, you will have 2% Teachable transaction fees plus a credit card processing fee of 2.9% of the course price + 30 cents.